MidnattLantern/adventist-uppsala-halsa/README.md

 Viewport context
 ---
 - The viewport context enable an easier way to use viewport dimensions such as width for JSX logic.
 The context provider is wrapped around the <App /> inside index.tsx
-- To use in a JSX/ TSX file, with width as an example, import: `import { useViewPortContext } from "./relative-path/contexts/useViewportContext";` then `const { viewportWidth } = useViewPortContext();` inside a const and retrieve the wievport width with `viewportWidth` as a number.
+- To use in a JSX/ TSX file, with width as an example, import: `import { useViewPortContext } from "./relative-path/contexts/useViewportContext";` then `const { viewportWidth } = useViewPortContext();` inside a const and retrieve the viewport width with `viewportWidth` as a number.

 Manual Testing